k31001/hello-world/README.md

 "Good morning everyone.
 My name is Eric and I'm from Memory Division and responsible for SSD controller development.
 As you can see on the screen, I want to talk about Semiconductor Companies for Inverstor.
 In my presentation I'll focus on three main points.

-First of all I'll shortly introduce current status of semiconductor industry and future trend.
-Then I'll be explaining different types of semiconductor companies for better understanding of this area.
-Finally, I'll end with offering recommendations for inverstor.
+First of all I'll shortly introduce the industry trend.
+Then I'll explain suppli chains of semiconductor companies for better understanding of this area.
+Finally, I'll end with offering strategies for inverstor.

 It should take around 10 minutes to cover these points.